Panwa Accounting and Auditing - Thailand ,

 The income tax rate applicable to taxable income are as follows.

-Amount of Taxable Income
+Taxable Income : from

 0 - 150,000